libsdl-org/SDL/docs/README-ps2.md

 PS2
 ======
-SDL port for the Sony Playstation 2 contributed by:
+SDL2 port for the Sony Playstation 2 contributed by:
 - Francisco Javier Trujillo Mata